-Recorded May 7th, 1965 at Studio de la Comédie des Champs-Elysées, Paris.
+Recorded on May 7th, 1965 at Studio de la Comédie des Champs-Elysées, Paris.

 Original LP issue: SFP 10.003.